jakeqaverch/Engagement-Survey/README.md

 | 5      | 70    | 0.070     |
 | % Positive || 33.4         |

+- The sentiment on this question is relatively negative with 33.4% of respondents answering positively.

 ## Generally, I believe my workload is reasonable for my role.

 | Number | Count | Proportion |